-32 Hans Christian Oersted, Experimenta circa effectum conflictus electrici in acum magneticum (Hafniae: Schultz, 1820).
+31 Hans Christian Ørsted, Experimenta circa effectum conflictus electrici in acum magneticum (Hafniae: Schultz, 1820).

-33 Augustin Fresnel, "Note sur des essais ayant pour but de décomposer l'eau avec un aimant," Annales de Chimie et de Physique [series 3] 15 (1820), pp. 219-222.
+32 Augustin Fresnel, Note sur des essais ayant pour but de décomposer l'eau avec un aimant, Annales de Chimie et de Physique [series 3] 15 (1820), pp. 219-222.
 Ten years later, after the discovery of electromagnetic induction, Ampère suggested that Fresnel's experiment could have exhibited the effect of induced currents.
 Of course, the motion of magnets would produce only short-lived currents, but he thought that the continuous temperature changes of the magnets that must have occurred during those long-term experiments could produce significant currents.
-Antoine César Becquerel & Edmond Becquerel, Traité de l'électricité et du magnétisme et des applications de ces sciences a la chimie, a la physiologie et aux arts, 3 vols., (Paris: Firmin Didot, 1855-56), vol. 1, p.
+Antoine César Becquerel and Edmond Becquerel, Traité de l'électricité et du magnétisme et des applications de ces sciences a la chimie, a la physiologie et aux arts, 3 vols., (Paris: Firmin Didot, 1855-1856), vol. 1, p.
 384.

-34 Yelin repeated Fresnel's experiments and could not observe any positive effect, either: Ritter von Yelin, "Ueber den Zusammenhang der Electricitaet und des Magnetismus," Annalen der Physik 66 (1820), pp. 395-411.
+33 Yelin repeated Fresnel's experiments and could not observe any positive effect, either: Ritter von Yelin, Ueber den Zusammenhang der Electricitaet und des Magnetismus, Annalen der Physik 66 (1820), pp. 395-411.

-35 C.J.
-Lehot, [M. Lehot adresse une lettre relative à l'expérience dont M. Fresnel a rendu compte à l'Académie dans la dernière séance].
+34 C. J. Lehot, [M. Lehot adresse une lettre relative à l'expérience dont M. Fresnel a rendu compte à l'Académie dans la dernière séance].
 Annales de Chimie et de Physique [series 3] 15 (1820), pp. 406-408.

-was attached to the north and south poles of two magnets, it soon became covered with crystals of silver.
-When a magnet was put in the solution of silver nitrate, "the North pole became instantly studded with brilliant pallets of silver, and formed more rapidly and more copiously round it than round the south pole".36
+its precipitation in the form of small crystals.
+A non-magnetic steel wire, put in a solution of silver nitrate, produced no chemical change, but when it was attached to the north and south poles of two magnets, it soon became covered with crystals of silver.
+When a magnet was put in the solution of silver nitrate, "the North pole became instantly studded with brilliant pallets of silver, and formed more rapidly and more copiously round it than round the south pole."35

 New reports continued to appear.
-In January 1821, Ørsted's friend Christopher Hansteen wrote a letter to Ludwig Wilhelm Gilbert (the editor of the Annalen der Physik) describing experiments that had been made a few years earlier by Hans Henrik Maschmann and himself concerning the chemical effects of magnetism.37 Maschmann, a chemistry professor at the university of Christiania, in Norway, observed in 1817 that the crystallisation of silver (forming Diana's silver tree) from a solution of silver nitrate under the influence of metallic mercury was stronger to the North side of the glass tube he used, and conjectured that the effect could be due to the magnetic field of the Earth.
+In January 1821, Ørsted's friend Christopher Hansteen wrote a letter to Ludwig Wilhelm Gilbert (the editor of the Annalen der Physik) describing experiments that had been made a few years earlier by Hans Henrik Maschmann and himself concerning the chemical effects of magnetism.36 Maschmann, a chemistry professor at the university of Christiania, in Norway, observed in 1817 that the crystallisation of silver (forming Diana's silver tree) from a solution of silver nitrate under the influence of metallic mercury was stronger to the North side of the glass tube he used, and conjectured that the effect could be due to the magnetic field of the Earth.
 Several later experiments, using both the magnetic field of the Earth and the influence of nearby magnets confirmed that the formation of Diana's tree was faster under the influence of the North magnetic pole.
 He interpreted the chemical effect as due to galvanism, and concluded that galvanism and magnetism were identical.
-He also conjectured that magnetism could have some effect in geological phenomena.38
+He also conjectured that magnetism could have some effect in geological phenomena.37

-Maschmann communicated his discovery to his colleagues Hansteen and F. Keiser, who confirmed his findings ... and also to Ørsted.39 Notice that this happened three years before the discovery of electromagnetism.
-Hansteen, on the other hand, declared that he wrote a paper on those experiments and sent it to Ørsted in 1819, but the paper was not returned.40
+Maschmann communicated his discovery to his colleagues Hansteen and F. Keiser-who confirmed his findings-and also to Ørsted.38 Notice that this happened three years before the discovery of electromagnetism.
+Hansteen, on the other hand, declared that he wrote a paper on those experiments and sent it to Ørsted in 1819, but the paper was not returned.39

 A few years later Maschmann's and Hansteen's papers were translated into French, when the Abbot Louis Rendu reported other chemical effects of magnetism.
-Together with those articles there appeared a paper by Ørsted where he described Ritter's experiments on the chemical effects of magnets41.
+Together with those articles there appeared a paper by Ørsted where he described Ritter's experiments on the chemical effects of magnets.40